DanielHaring/TYPO3-Crystalis/Documentation/DeveloperCorner/Hooks/Index.rst

 Complete example
 ~~~~~~~~~~~~~~~~

-A complete impelementation of an additional URL handler may look like this:
+A complete implementation of an additional URL handler may look like this:

 *~/ext_localconf.php* ::